Lindeneg/funkallero/example/README.md

 1. Make sure you first run the commands specified in the main [README](https://github.com/Lindeneg/funkallero/tree/master).

-2. Ensure you have set the correct environmental variables, see `.env-example`.

-3. Run a DB migration, i.e `yarn migrate` from here or `yarn cli migrate example` from root.
+2. Run a DB migration, i.e `yarn migrate` from here or `yarn cli migrate example` from root.

-4. Run `yarn start` (or `yarn start example` from root).
+3. Run `yarn start` (or `yarn start example` from root).

-Optionally, open a new shell and either run `yarn studio` from here or `yarn cli studio example` from root, to utilize prisma studio.
+To run the example in watch mode, simply run `yarn dev` from here or `yarn cli dev example` from root.

 ---